thinkSRS/srsgui/readme.md

 By default, `srsgui` application starts with the last project it ran, when it is closed.

-To open the example project included in the `srsgui` package, , if it does not start with the example project, go to the `srsgui` package directory, find the examples directory, and find a .taskconfig file in an example project folder.
+To open the example project included in the `srsgui` package (if it does not start with the example project), go to the `srsgui` package directory, find the examples directory, and find a .taskconfig file in an example project folder.